CarldricGaming/Mini-Compressor/README.md

 # Q & A
 * Q: Is there any update for Mini Compressor?
 * A: Yes.
-But I moved to GitHub as what I can do there.
+Now you can check for update on Help > Check for updates on menu bar.

 * Q: Can I change Music and Wallpaper?
 * A: Yes.
 Now you can change the Music and Wallpaper from Options in Mini Compressor.